elifcansuyildiz/elifcansuyildiz/README.md

 ### [Improving Disease Detection with Deep Learning by Examining the Symmetrical Features of the Lungs](https://github.com/elifcansuyildiz/ImprovingDiseaseDetectionBySymmetricFeatures)

+My master's thesis code repository.
 Addresses the lung disease detection problem in chest X-rays.
 Implemented a symmetry-aware deep learning model which utilizes Siamese Network with DenseNet as a feature extractor.
 Additionally, developed an alignment module to make the lung fields symmetric in the vertical line.
 Achieved up to 10% improvement in the AUROC score.

 ### [Stereo Depth Estimation](https://github.com/elifcansuyildiz/StereoDepthEstimation)